axem-solutions/dem/docs/index.md

 !!! info

-    Currently only the Linux operating system is supported.
+    Currently only the Linux operating system and the Docker Container Engine is supported.

-    If you have any questions, you can ask them at the [discussions](https://github.com/axem-solutions/dem/discussions).
+    Feel free to ask any question at [discussions](https://github.com/axem-solutions/dem/discussions).

 !!! example "Example Tutorial"